Imisioluwa/notetaking_app/README.md

 -- User will be able to search for notes with keyword
 ###export json, csv --
 -- User will be able to export notes in json or csv file format.
-###syncnotes --
--- User will be able to write, store and retrieve notes from firebase.